LayoutLMv2: Multi-modal Pre-training for Visually-Rich Document Understanding: Abstract

 \section{Abstract}

 Pre-training of text and layout has proved effective in a variety of visually-rich document understanding tasks due to its effective model architecture and the advantage of large-scale unlabeled scanned/digital-born documents.
-In this paper, we present \textbf{LayoutLMv2} by pre-training text, layout and image in a multi-modal framework, where new model architectures and pre-training tasks are leveraged.
-Specifically, LayoutLMv2 not only uses the existing masked visual-language modeling task but also the new text-image alignment and text-image matching tasks in the pre-training stage, where cross-modality interaction is better learned.
-Meanwhile, it also integrates a spatial-aware self-attention mechanism into the Transformer architecture, so that the model can fully understand the relative positional relationship among different text blocks.
-Experiment results show that LayoutLMv2 outperforms strong baselines and achieves new state-of-the-art results on a wide variety of downstream visually-rich document understanding tasks, including FUNSD (0.7895~$\to$~0.8420), CORD (0.9493~$\to$~0.9601), SROIE (0.9524~$\to$~0.9781), Kleister-NDA (0.834~$\to$~0.852), RVL-CDIP (0.9443~$\to$~0.9564), and DocVQA (0.7295~$\to$~0.8672).
-The pre-trained LayoutLMv2 model is publicly available at \url{https://aka.ms/layoutlmv2}.
+We propose \textbf{LayoutLMv2} architecture with new pre-training tasks to model the interaction among text, layout, and image in a single multi-modal framework.
+Specifically, with a two-stream multi-modal Transformer encoder, LayoutLMv2 uses not only the existing masked visual-language modeling task but also the new text-image alignment and text-image matching tasks, which make it better capture the cross-modality interaction in the pre-training stage.
+Meanwhile, it also integrates a spatial-aware self-attention mechanism into the Transformer architecture so that the model can fully understand the relative positional relationship among different text blocks.
+Experiment results show that LayoutLMv2 outperforms LayoutLM by a large margin and achieves new state-of-the-art results on a wide variety of downstream visually-rich document understanding tasks, including FUNSD (0.7895 $\to$ 0.8420), CORD (0.9493 $\to$ 0.9601), SROIE (0.9524 $\to$ 0.9781), Kleister-NDA (0.8340 $\to$ 0.8520), RVL-CDIP (0.9443 $\to$ 0.9564), and DocVQA (0.7295 $\to$ 0.8672).
+We made our model and code publicly available at \url{https://aka.ms/layoutlmv2}.